OpenJarbas/jiggle/readme.md

 A Mouse Jiggler prevents your computer from going to sleep while you work or play.

-Jiggle alloes you to create constant mouse activity so your computer won't go idle and trigger screen savers or sleep mode—eliminating the need to log in repeatedly.
+Jiggle allows you to create constant mouse activity so your computer won't go idle and trigger screen savers or sleep mode—eliminating the need to log in repeatedly.

 ## Usage